hyperledger/indy-node/docs/transactions.md

 Adds a new node to the pool, or updates existing node in the pool

+- `data` (dict):

+    Data associated with the Node:

+    - `alias` (string): Node's alias
+    - `blskey` (base58-encoded string; optional): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
+    - `client_ip` (string; optional): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `client_port` (string; optional): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `node_ip` (string; optional): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `node_port` (string; optional): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `services` (array of strings; optional): the service of the Node. `VALIDATOR` is the only supported one now.

-- `did` (base58-encoded string):
+- `dest` (base58-encoded string):

     Target Node's DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `from` metadata field, where `from` is the DID of the transaction submitter (Steward's DID).
+    It differs from `identifier` metadata field, where `identifier` is the DID of the transaction submitter (Steward's DID).

-    *Example*: `from` is a DID of a Steward creating a new Node, and `did` is the DID of this Node.
+    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the DID of this Node.

 - `verkey` (base58-encoded string; optional):

     Target Node verification key as base58-encoded string.
-    It may absent if `did` is 32-bit cryptonym CID.
+    It may absent if `dest` is 32-bit cryptonym CID.

-- `alias` (string):

-    Node's alias

-- `blskey` (base58-encoded string; optional):

-    BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)

-- `clientIp` (string; optional):

-    Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)

-- `clientPort` (string; optional):

-    Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)

-- `nodeIp` (string; optional):

-    The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

-- `nodePort` (string; optional):

-    The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)

-- `services` (array of strings; optional):

-    The service of the Node. `VALIDATOR` is the only supported one now.

-If there is no NODE transaction with the specified Node ID (`did`), then it can be considered as creation of a new NODE.
+If there is no NODE transaction with the specified Node ID (`dest`), then it can be considered as creation of a new NODE.

-If there is a NODE transaction with the specified Node ID (`did`), then this is update of existing NODE.
+If there is a NODE transaction with the specified Node ID (`dest`), then this is update of existing NODE.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `did` and a new `blskey`.
+So, if a Steward wants to rotate BLS key, then it's sufficient to send a NODE transaction with `dest` and a new `blskey` in `data`.
-There is no need to specify all other fields, and they will remain the same.
+There is no need to specify all other fields in `data`, and they will remain the same.

 **Example**:
 ```
 {

-{
-    "txn": {
-        "type":0,
-        "version":1,
-        "protocolVersion":1,

     "data": {
-            "did":"4yC546FFzorLPgTNTc6V43DnpFrR8uHvtunBxb2Suaa2",
         "alias":"Delta",
         "blskey":"4kkk7y7NQVzcfvY4SAe1HBMYnFohAJ2ygLeJd3nC77SFv2mJAmebH3BGbrGPHamLZMAFWQJNHEM81P62RfZjnb5SER6cQk1MNMeQCR3GVbEXDQRhhMQj2KqfHNFvDajrdQtyppc4MZ58r6QeiYH3R68mGSWbiWwmPZuiqgbSdSmweqc",
-            "clientIp":"127.0.0.1",
-            "clientPort":7407,
-            "nodeIp":"127.0.0.1",
-            "nodePort":7406,
+        "client_ip":"127.0.0.1",
+        "client_port":7407,
+        "node_ip":"127.0.0.1",
+        "node_port":7406,
         "services":["VALIDATOR"]
     },

-        "metadata": {
-            "reqId":1513945121191691,
-            "from":"L5AD5g65TDQr1PPHHRoiGf",
-        },
-    },
-    "txnMetadata": {
-        "version":1,
-        "creationTime":1513945121,
-        "seqNo": 10,
-    },
-    "reqSignature": {
-        "type": "ED25519",
-        "values": [
-            "from": "L5AD5g65TDQr1PPHHRoiGf",
-            "value": "4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd"
-        ]
-    }
+    "dest":"4yC546FFzorLPgTNTc6V43DnpFrR8uHvtunBxb2Suaa2",

+    "type":"0",
+    "identifier":"WMStfRmANynUmdpa1QYKDw",
+    "reqId":1514190301783582,
+    "signature":"3uscTPs41aS65KvhDDLMpgL73p9AYEs2F8xo3M6G5FpH1tyuAWRq3NbJoEF55KeotBgMiXDKS27fb5Pe79R6wToo",
+    "signatures":null,
+    "txnTime":1514190301
 }
 ```